stevenkaras/kasefet/PHILOSOPHY.md

 # The name

-Kasefet is the hebrew word for "safe", (the locked box meaning of safe).
-Seemed as good as any, and wasn't taken on rubygems
+Kasefet is the Hebrew word for "safe", (the locked box meaning of safe).
+Seemed as good as any, and wasn't taken on RubyGems

 # A bit of history